-Teaching English in Chile: Jobs Available for Untrained Teachers
+Teaching English in Chile: A Great Demand

 people fluent in English within a generation.

 How to Get a Job

 do not pay taxes (which is a standard 20 percent), even though

 If you know that you will only be working for three months or less, work on a tourist visa because chances are you won’t get caught by the immigration service.
 If you are planning to work for more than three